 How to make embedded shipping cost-effective

 Even when customers cover the embedded shipping costs, sellers should prioritize securing the most cost-effective carrier service.
 Multi-carrier shipping technology ensures the best carrier service for every parcel.
 Depending on proximity, for example, ground shipping can often get a parcel to its destination just as fast as overnight shipping.
-In this scenario, multi-carrier shipping technology can filter out the unnecessary, expensive options as a result of more-informed decision-making.
+In this scenario, multi-carrier shipping technology can filter out unnecessary, expensive options as a result of more-informed decision-making.

 Multi-carrier shipping technology can also help sellers avoid unexpected custodial fees incurred by bad addresses and non-compliant labels.
 When things do go wrong, it provides proactive notifications related to delivery status, disturbances such as weather events, or other problems that may arise.

 As shipping costs and fees shrink, substantial savings can be “reinvested” to keep product prices low and competitive while still embedding free shipping costs.
 Doing so boosts customer satisfaction, increases margins, and makes sellers more profitable.

 Sellers should not shy away from free shipping